r-hub/sysreqsdb/README.md

 the mappings to `SystemRequirements` fields, and platform dependent packages or URLs.

-Here is an example to make this clear.
-Many R packages require the libxml2 library.
-For installing these packages from source, the libxml2 development headers are also needed.
-Various R packages refer to libxml2 in different ways.
+Below an example to make this clear.
+Several R packages require the libxml2 library.
+For building these packages from source, the libxml2 development headers are needed as well.
+The R packages refer to libxml2 in different ways.
 E.g. [`igraph`](https://cran.r-project.org/web/packages/igraph/index.html) has simply `libxml2` and [`XML`](https://cran.r-project.org/web/packages/XML/index.html) has `libxml2 (>= 2.6.3)` in their `SystemRequirements` fields.